Wednesday, May 21, 2014

 There are only a handful of recipes that I consider timeless.
 These would be food items I loved as a child, and still love the concept today.
 Deviled eggs fall into that category, and in fact go as far back as ancient Rome.
 An idea as simple as an egg cut in two, yolk removed and whipped with something new, and then replaced.
 It is no wonder these are the ideal party and holiday food.

-You know, of course, we have to have our own take on them.
+Of course you know we have to have our own take on them.
 The Nan's Gourmet mantra says it never hurts to have balsamic vinegar added, and why not some bacon?
 As long as the food is easy to make yet elegant & healthy, we are all over it...

 ingredients